jamesmckibbin/jamesmckibbin/README.md

 ![alt text](https://github.com/jamesmckibbin/jamesmckibbin/blob/main/bagels.jpg?raw=true)

-Aside from knowing how to make bagels, I also know computer programming!
+Aside from knowing how to make bagels, I also make games!

-Hi, I'm James (they/them), and I make games!
+Hi, I'm James (they/them)!
 I've been a student at Champlain College for the past four years studying Game Programming, and I am hoping to start a career in the industry soon after completing my degree.

 ## Currently working on:
-  - DirectX 12 Renderer
   - Metis Map System